abhishekpandey1307/Visual-Product-Matcher/README.md

 🎓 Academic Context
-This project was developed as part of an academic submission and demonstrates:
+This project was developed demonstrates:

 AI and cloud API integration